Skip to content

 Metal casting can produce complex shapes with features such as internal cavities and hollow sections.
 Parts are typically near-net shape, with minor post-processing necessary, if any.

-Compared to some manufacturing processes, casting is more expensive in medium-to-small quantities, due to high die cost.
+How it compares to other methods: Casting is more expensive in medium-to-small quantities due to high die cost.
 Another disadvantage to metal casting is that the surface finish is relatively coarse and not suitable for mating interfaces.

-3D metal printing prototyping has many advantages over other types of manufacturing, including:
+3D metal printing prototyping is evolving, but its advantages over other types of manufacturing remain consistent.
+Here are its main benefits:

 • Faster production times: Parts created by traditional manufacturing processes like casting and forging can take weeks or months.
 With additive manufacturing prototyping, parts can be made in a matter of days -- allowing for efficient design modification and quicker time to market.